Tiki Gelana

-Erba Tiki Gelana (ኧርባ ቲኪ ገላና; born 22 October 1987) is an Ethiopian professional long-distance runner who competes in marathon races.
-Her personal best of 2:18:58 had been the Ethiopian national record for the event from 2012 to 2017.
+Erba Tiki Gelana (ኧርባ ቲኪ ገላና; born 22 October 1987) is an Ethiopian long-distance runner who competes in marathon races.
+Her personal best of 2:18:58 remained the Ethiopian national record for the event from 2012 to 2017.
 She won the 2011 Amsterdam Marathon and the 2012 Rotterdam Marathon.
 She won the gold medal at the 2012 London Olympics with a time of 2:23:07, a new Olympic record.

 Biography

-A cousin of 2000 Olympic marathon champion Gezahegne Abera, Tiki was born in Jijiga, a town renowned for producing top runners.
+A cousin of 2000 Olympic marathon champion Gezahegne Abera, Gelana was born on 22 October 1987 in Jijiga, capital city of Ethiopia's Somali Region and a town renowned for producing top runners.
 She began competing in road races in Ethiopia and came fourth at the 2004 Great Ethiopian Run.
 She went to Catalonia in Spain in 2006 and made her debut over the half marathon distance, including wins in Mataró and Terrassa.
 She won the San Silvestre Barcelonesa 10K race at the end of the year.
 She travelled to Japan in 2007 and won the 10K at the Sanyo Road Race – her time of 31:54 minutes made her the third fastest Ethiopian that year.
 She won the 2008 Women First 5K in Addis Ababa in March, then came fourth at the high-profile World 10K Bangalore in May.
 She debuted on the European track and field circuit that summer and set a 5000 metres best of 15:17.74 minutes at the Internationales Stadionfest and a 10,000 metres best of 31:27.80 minutes at the Ostrava Golden Spike.

-In late 2008, she took sixth place at the Delhi Half Marathon with a time of 1:10:22 hours, but she was two minutes slower at the 2009 RAK Half Marathon, finishing 16th. but managed second place behind Abebu Gelan at the Virginia Beach Half Marathon in her American debut.
+In late 2008, Gelana took sixth place at the Delhi Half Marathon with a time of 1:10:22 hours, but she was two minutes slower at the 2009 RAK Half Marathon, finishing 16th. but managed second place behind Abebu Gelan at the Virginia Beach Half Marathon in her American debut.
 Her marathon debut followed in October at the Dublin Marathon and in a close finish she took third place on the podium.
 In 2010, she came fourth at both the Los Angeles Marathon and the Dublin Marathon, although she improved her best to 2:29:53 hours.

-The 2011 Amsterdam Marathon marked a breakthrough for Tiki as she won the race in a time of 2:22:08 hours – almost eight minutes faster than her previous best and an improvement upon Gete Wami's nine-year-old course record.
+The 2011 Amsterdam Marathon marked a breakthrough for Gelana as she won the race in a time of 2:22:08 hours – almost eight minutes faster than her previous best and an improvement upon Gete Wami's nine-year-old course record.
 At the end of that year she returned to Ethiopia, where she came runner-up at the Great Ethiopian Run and third at the Ethiopian Clubs Cross Country Championships.
 She improved her personal best at the Kagawa Marugame Half Marathon in February 2012, going unchallenged to win the race in 1:08:48 hours.